51Degrees/paf-mvp-implementation/paf-mvp-cmp/README.md

 - data-brand-name: The brand name to use throughout the user interface.
 - data-brand-privacy-url: This URL is needed to inform the user about the privacy policy of the brand.
 - data-display-intro: True to display the introduction card, or false to skip straight to the settings card after a possible redirect.
+- data-mode: If the script needs to determine the language this value is used with the Fetch API to set the mode attribute when checking to determine if the preferred language is supported.
+If left empty defaults to `cors`.
 - data-proxy-host-name: The host name to use when reading and writing data from the global storage.
 - data-site-only-cookie-tcf-core: The name of the cookie used to store the TCF core string.
 If not provided then the this site only option is not available.
 - data-snackbar-timeout-ms: The number of milliseconds to wait for the snackbar to disappear.